Quantum spectral curve for (q,t)-matrix model: Dotsenko--Fateev representation and quantum spectral curves

 In the $q$-deformed case the DF integral becomes Jackson $q$-integral\footnote{Jackson integral is defined as follows: $\int_0^a f(x) d_q x = (1-q) \sum_{n \geq 0} a q^n f(q^n a) = \frac{1-q}{1-q^{a \partial_a}} a f(a)$.}:

-where $\{ \mathcal{C} \}$ is a collection of contours, $\Delta^{(q,t)}(x) = \prod_{k=0}^{\beta} \prod_{i \neq j} (x_i - q^k x_j)$, $t = q^{\beta}$ and $v_{a}, \Lambda_a$ are the parameters\footnote{We implicitly assume $\beta$ and $v_a$ to be integer in these expressions, however everything has a well-defined analytic continuation to non-integer values.
+where $\{ \mathcal{C} \}$ is a collection of contours, $\Delta^{(q,t)}(x) = \prod_{k=0}^{\beta-1} \prod_{i \neq j} (x_i - q^k x_j)$, $t = q^{\beta}$ and $v_{a}, \Lambda_a$ are the parameters\footnote{We implicitly assume $\beta$ and $v_a$ to be integer in these expressions, however everything has a well-defined analytic continuation to non-integer values.
 In particular, the spectral curve equation is valid for any values of the parameters.}.

 Naturally the quantum spectral curve should now be a difference equation.
 The degenerate field insertion in the $q$-deformed case stays the same: it amounts to adding $\prod_{i=1}^N (z - x_i )$ into the integral.
-The derivatives $\partial_z$, though, should be somehow deformed to $q$-derivatives $\left( 1 - q^{z \partial_z} \right)$.
+The construction of the degenerate vertex operator $V_{1,2}(z)$ associated to the degenerate state $|\alpha_{1,2}\rangle$ was given in~\cite{q-DF1},~\cite{q-DF2},~\cite{q-DF3}.
+This state satisfies the $q$-deformed degeneracy condition $(T_{-1}^2 - a_q T_{-2}) |\alpha_{1,2}\rangle$, where $T_n$ are the generators of the $q$-deformed Virasoro algebra and $a_q$ is a certain function of $q$ and $t$.
+The derivatives $\partial_z$ in the quantum spectral curve equation should be deformed into $q$-derivatives $\left( 1 - q^{z \partial_z} \right)$.

 As in the previous section, consider the $q$-integral of a total $q$-derivative: